valeriorichi/swapiday/README.md

 # ![Screenshot 1](assets/Header-Logo.png)

-Swapiday is a mobile application that allows travelers to swap their holiday homes with others for free.
+Swapiday is a mobile application that allows travellers to swap their holiday homes with others for free.
 It helps users save money on accommodations and provides an opportunity to explore different cities and countries.

 ## Table of Contents